-§431: -105 Rate filings. (a) Every managed care plan shall file in triplicate with the commissioner, every rate, charge, classification, schedule, practice, or rule and every modification of any of the foregoing which it proposes to use.
+§431: -105 Rate filings. (a) Every managed care plan shall file in triplicate with the commissioner, every rate, charge, classification, schedule, practice, or rule and every modification of any of the foregoing that it proposes to use.
 Every filing shall state its proposed effective date and shall indicate the character and extent of the coverage contemplated.
 The filing also shall include a report on investment income.

-(b) Each filing shall be accompanied by a \$50 fee payable to the commissioner, which fee shall be deposited in the commissioner's education and training fund.
+(b) Each filing shall be accompanied by a \$50 fee payable to the commissioner and shall be deposited in the commissioner's education and training fund.

 (c) At the same time as the filing of the rate, every managed care plan shall file all supplementary rating and supporting information to be used in support of or in conjunction with a rate.
-The managed care plan may satisfy its obligation to file supplementary rating and supporting information by reference to material which has been approved by the commissioner.
+The managed care plan may satisfy its obligation to file supplementary rating and supporting information by reference to material that has been approved by the commissioner.
 The information furnished in support of a filing may include or consist of a reference to:

-- (1) Its interpretation of any statistical data upon which it relies; - (2) The experience of other managed care plans; or - (3) Any other relevant factors.
+(1) Its interpretation of any statistical data upon which it relies;

+- (2) The experience of other managed care plans; or - (3) Any other relevant factors.

 (d) When a filing is not accompanied by supporting information or the commissioner does not have sufficient information to determine whether the filing meets the requirements of this article, the commissioner shall require the managed care plan to furnish additional information and, in that event, the waiting period shall commence as of the date the information is furnished.
 Until the requested information is provided, the filing shall not be deemed complete or filed and the filing shall not be used by the managed care plan.
 If the requested information is not provided within a reasonable time period, the filing may be returned to the managed care plan as not filed and not available for use.
+Rates shall be open to public inspection upon filing with the commissioner; provided that the commissioner establishes rules to ensure that confidential and proprietary information is protected and shall not be subject to public inspection.